MSP airport wants $80 million emergency operations center

 “It could be simply a weather incident, it could be the kind of security incidents we’ve seen around the globe that we want to be as prepared for as we possibly can,” King said.

-Rep. Angie Craig, who represents the 2nd District where the airport is located, accompanied Rep. Peter DeFazio, D-Ore. and chair of the House transportation and infrastructure committee chair, on a tour of the airport facilities Tuesday.
+Rep. Angie Craig, who represents the 2nd District, which is near the airport, accompanied Rep. Peter DeFazio, D-Ore. and chair of the House Transportation and Infrastructure Committee, on a tour of the airport facilities last week.

 DeFazio said the federal share of the funding could possibly come through an infrastructure bill or an increase in the airport user fee, which he said hasn’t been increased since 2001.